-Staff will have the same access to the school counsellor as pupils.
+Staff will have the same access to the designated mental health lead as pupils.

 If an individual 'comes out' in a one-to-one situation with a staff member, the staff member will be supportive and ensure the individual's needs and wishes are taken into account with any response.
-This may include encouraging the individual to talk to the school counsellor about the support available to them.
+This may include encouraging the individual to talk to the designated mental health lead about the support available to them.

-Where LGBTQ+ pupils wish to talk to the school counsellor, the school counsellor will discuss the support available with the pupil and, where appropriate and with the pupil's consent, involve the headteacher and the pupil's parents in discussions of this support.
+Where LGBTQ+ pupils wish to talk to the designated mental health lead, the designated mental health lead will discuss the support available with the pupil and, where appropriate and with the pupil's consent, involve the headteacher and the pupil's parents in discussions of this support.

-Where LGBTQ+ staff wish to talk to the school counsellor, the school counsellor will discuss the support available with the staff member and, where appropriate and necessary, work alongside the headteacher and chair of governors to ensure that the staff member's needs are catered for.
+Where LGBTQ+ staff wish to talk to the designated mental health lead, the designated mental health lead will discuss the support available with the staff member and, where appropriate and necessary, work alongside the headteacher and chair of governors to ensure that the staff member's needs are catered for.